rails/rails/guides/source/configuring.md

 if you are running Action Cable servers that are separated from your main application.
-* `config.action_cable.mount_path` accepts a string for where to mount Action Cable, as apart of the main server process.
+* `config.action_cable.mount_path` accepts a string for where to mount Action Cable, as part of the main server process.
 Defaults to `/cable`.
-You can set this as nil to not mount Action Cable as apart of your normal Rails server.
+You can set this as nil to not mount Action Cable as part of your normal Rails server.

 ### Configuring a Database